As a long-time teacher of Thai Massage, I have often been asked if there are any contraindications to Thai Massage. What exactly does this mean?

-As a long time teacher of Thai Massage I have often been asked if there are any contraindications to Thai Massage.
-Now, if you expect to see a neat little list of conditions that represent a no-go for Thai Massage work, you will be disappointed.
-However I will give you something much more valuable:
+But… if you expect to see a specific list of conditions that are blacklisted for Thai Massage work, you will be disappointed.
+However, you will get something much more valuable:

-First of all let’s look at this from a broader massage perspective.
-I have heard from many therapists that such-and-such condition (“pathology” in more scientific terms) is a contraindication for massage.
+First of all, let’s look at this from a broader perspective.
+Many therapists make statements that such-and-such condition (“pathology” in more scientific terms) is a contraindication for massage work.